actions-marketplace-validations/cedx_setup-dart/doc/usage.md

 The release channel of the Dart SDK (optional, defaults to `"stable"`).
 Allowed values are:

 - `stable`: the stable release of the SDK.
+Stable channel builds are tested and approved for production use.
+- `beta`: the beta release of the SDK.
+Beta channel builds are preview builds for the stable channel.
 - `dev`: the development release of the SDK.
+Dev channel builds can provide early access to new features but might contain bugs.

 ### **version**: string
 The version number of the Dart SDK (optional, defaults to `"latest"`).